tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

   <tr>
     <td style="width: 15em;">
-     Cycle 7 proposals may include the use of archival data to support investigations using new data.
-At least 25% of the proposed work effort must require new data.</td>
+     <b>New in Cycle 7:</b> Cycle 7 proposals may include the use of archival data to support investigations using new data.
+At least <b>25%</b> of the proposed work effort must require new data.</td>
   </tr>

   <tr>
     <td style="width: 15em;">
-     New in Cycle 7, a 2-page <a href="https://science.nasa.gov/researchers/sara/faqs/osdmp/">Open Science and Data Management Plan</a> is required.
+     <b>New in Cycle 7:</b> A 2-page <a href="https://science.nasa.gov/researchers/sara/faqs/osdmp/"><b>Open Science and Data Management Plan (OSDMP)</b></a> is required.
 This separate section directly follows the Science/Technical/Management (S/T/M) section but does not count towards its page limit.</td>
   </tr>

   <tr>